Published on: June 17, 2013

 Areas of focus: Condominium Litigation and Real Estate Litigation

-Ed is a partner in the firm and is the head of the Firm’s Litigation Department.
-He is a Condominium Lawyer licensed to practice in Massachusetts, New Hampshire and Rhode Island.
-Ed has blended his extensive knowledge of condominium law into an active multistate condominium litigation practice.
-In addition to conducting numerous trials on behalf of condominium associations, Ed has the unique distinction of having appeared on condominium related matters in Massachusetts, New Hampshire and Rhode Island Supreme Courts, a distinction which has resulted in his having been named a Massachusetts and New England Superlawyer for five consecutive years.
+Ed is a managing partner in the firm and is the head of the Firm’s Litigation Department.
+He is widely regarded as one of the premier condominium and real estate litigators in Massachusetts, New Hampshire and Rhode Island.
+In addition to being an active trial lawyer, Ed has the unique distinction of having argued condominium cases in the Massachusetts, New Hampshire and Rhode Island Supreme Courts.
+That dedication has resulted in Ed being named a Massachusetts and New England Super Lawyer by Boston Magazine for eight (8) consecutive years.
+Ed has also recently been named one of the 2018 Lawyers of the Year by Massachusetts Lawyers Weekly Newspaper for his advocacy in the 2018 Massachusetts Supreme Court Decision in the case of Cambridge Point Condominium Trust v.
+Cambridge Point, LLC, 478 Mass.
+697 (2018) where the Court held that a developer inserted anti-litigation provision in the condominium by-laws was void as against public policy.
+As demonstrated by the Cambridge Point case, in which he convinced Massachusetts’ highest Court that provisions of the condominium documents were unfair, Ed routinely takes on the toughest and most challenging cases and never backs down.
 Ed’s multistate condominium litigation practice ranges from condominium development rights and phasing cases, enforcement of condominium covenants and rules, construction defects, land use and zoning issues, contract disputes, matters of statutory interpretation, easement and real property rights claims (including view easements), fiduciary claims, and insurance defense of condominium boards.

-In addition to his multistate litigation practice, Ed offers general operational and day to day advise designed to avoid litigation.
-He prides himself on being available to clients and lawyers 24/7.
+As part of his multistate litigation practice, Ed offers general operational and day to day advice designed to avoid litigation.
+Ed preaches that he is a condominium lawyer first and a litigator second.
+He prides himself on being available to clients 24/7.

-Ed is a regular panelist and lecturer for CAI-New England and National Programs and is a contributor to CAI-NE’s monthly magazine, Condo Media.
+Ed is a regular panelist and lecturer for CAI-New England and CCAL National Programs and is a contributor to CAI-NE’s monthly magazine, Condo Media.
 Ed is also the creator of the firm’s monthly newsletter, “Condominium Insider”.
-When he is not working, Ed can be found playing golf at Pawtucket Country Club or sitting in Section 335 at Patriots games or attending his legendary pre-game tailgate parties.
+When he is not working, Ed can be found playing golf at Pawtucket Country Club or sitting in Section 335 at Patriots games.

 - Suffolk University (1991)